MPB2000/prop-component/README.md

 ## Overview
 This is a React component that implements a simple To-Do List using props.
 It allows users to create, read, update, and delete (CRUD) tasks efficiently.
-I have attempted to make the code as clean as possible with the knowledge I currently possess.

 ## Features
 - **Create**: Add new tasks to the to-do list.